Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Background on NTN

 \subsubsection{Space-borne platforms}

 Space-borne platforms, such as satellites, are deployed in space for communication \cite{5G-space}.
-They move around the Earth in specific orbits and can be classified into two broad categories: Geostationary and Non-Geostationary Earth Orbit satellites.
-In the following, we will discuss these two types of satellites and summarize their key features in Table \ref{tab:ntn-types}.
+They move around the Earth in specific orbits with varying angular velocities, relying on gravity to provide the necessary centripetal force to maintain their orbits.
+The orbital period of a satellite refers to the time required for the satellite to complete one full revolution around the Earth.
+Due to differences in orbital periods, some satellites may not be visible to ground observers all the time.
+To characterize this, another term is used to denote the duration of direct visibility for a satellite.
+This is known as the horizon time, which refers to the maximum duration during which the satellite is within the line of sight of a given ground station or receiver.
+Depending on their mobility with respect to the Earth, satellites can be classified into two broad categories: Geostationary (GEO/GSO) and Non-Geostationary (NGEO/NGSO) Earth Orbit satellites.
+We discuss these two types of satellites below and summarize their key features in Table \ref{tab:ntn-types}.

-\begin{itemize} \item \textbf{Geostationary Earth Orbit (GEO or GSO) Satellites}: These satellites have an orbital period of 24 hours.
-As a result, they appear stationary from the ground and are named Geostationary Earth Orbit (GEO or GSO) Satellites.
-To provide the necessary angular velocity, these satellites orbit on the Earth’s equatorial plane at an altitude of about 35,786 km.
-Typically due to height, it has an extremely large beam footprint (typically the diameter ranges from 200 to 1000 km) covering a pretty wide area accompanied by a large propagation delay (typically around 270 ms) \cite{3gpp1}.
+\begin{itemize} \item \textbf{Geostationary Earth Orbit (GEO or GSO) Satellites:} These satellites have an orbital period of 24 hours which is the same as the time required for the Earth to complete a full rotation on its axis.
+As a result, these satellites appear stationary from the ground and are named Geostationary Earth Orbit (GEO or GSO) Satellites.
+These satellites orbit on the Earth’s equatorial plane at an altitude of about 35,786 km to maintain this orbital period.
+Due to this high altitude, it has an extremely large beam footprint (typically the diameter ranges from 200 to 1000 km) covering a pretty wide area.
+However, it also incurs an extremely long propagation delay (typically around 270 ms) \cite{3gpp1} which makes it infeasible for low-latency communications.
+These satellites have been used in broadcasting services for a very long time, but are not very suitable for low-latency emerging applications.